denten-books/plain-text/3-format.md

 to gather data," "preservation of document fidelity independent of the device, platform, and software," and "security and permission to allow the creator to retain control of the document and associated rights" [@iso_portable_2008, vii].
-These capabilities mediate between visible content and stored data: one surface facing the human, the other, the machine.
+These capabilities mediate between visible image and stored information: one surface facing the human, the other, the machine.
 The formatting layer specifies the *affordances* of electronic text.
 More than passive conduits of meaning, electronic texts thus carry within them rules for engagement between authors, readers, and devices.
 In our example, the Portable Document Format encodes among other things ideas about "reading," "authenticity," "fidelity," "preservation," and "authorship."
-Whatever literary theoretical framework the reader brings to the process of interpretation must therefore meet the affordances encoded into the electronic text itself.
+Whatever literary-theoretical framework the reader brings to the process of interpretation must therefore meet the affordances encoded into the electronic text itself.
 Such an encounter happens not on the level of representation or ideology, but on the level of the